Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

       More information regarding the CLI installation is available [here](/docs/integrate_with_central/cli_central/cli_install/)
 2. Authorize your CLI to use the Amplify Central APIs: `axway auth login`
-3. Install the Traceability Agent using Axway Central CLI: `axway central install agents`
+3. Configure the Traceability Agent using Axway Central CLI: `axway central install agents`

    * For usage tracking, only the Traceability Agent is required.